-2.1.7 Serializer
+2.1.6 Serializer

-Before proceeding to the first example, we introduce Serializer, which is the last core feature described in this page.
-Serializer is a simple interface to serialize or describilize an object.
-Link, Optimizer, and Trainer supports serialization.
+The last core feature described in this page is serializer.
+Serializer is a simple interface to serialize or describing an object.
+Link and Optimizer supports serialization by serializers.

 Concrete serializers are defined in the serializers module.
 It supports NumPy NPZ and HDF5 formats.